apache/etch/README.txt

 = Examples =

 Examples have been provided in the examples/ subdirectory.
+Start with the HelloWorld example, it contains code for all three language bindings.
 There is a readme file in each example's directory which explains how to build and run it.

 = Tests =